Breeding Location:

 Breeding and Nesting

 Sharp-shinned Hawk: Four to five brown marked, white to light blue eggs are laid in a large nest built of twigs and built on a low branch in a conifer or deciduous tree.
-Incubation is carried out by both parents and ranges from 34 to 35 days.
+Incubation is carried out by the female and ranges from 34 to 35 days.

 Foraging and Feeding